amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 *Note: Notice you didn't have to specify the host port because Fargate uses the awsvpc network mode.
 Depending on the launch type (EC2 or Fargate), some task definition parameters are required and some are optional.
 You can learn more from our [task definition documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html).*

 The iridium app code is designed to send order fulfillment to the fulfillment service running on the monolith.
-It references an environment variable called "monolithURL" to know where to send fulfillment.
+It references an environment variable called "monolithUrl" to know where to send fulfillment.

 Scroll down to the "Advanced container configuration" section, and in the "Environment" section, create an environment variable using `monolithUrl` for the key.
 For the value, enter the **ALB DNS name** that currently front-ends the monolith.
 This is the same DNS name you used in lab 3 to subscribe to the Orders topic.